 What makes income-producing real estate a solid investment?

-Real Estate is a multifaceted asset class and income-producing real estate in particular is unique because it actually helps the investor get to their end destination faster.
+Real Estate is a multifaceted asset class.
+Income producing real estate is unique because it actually helps the investor get to their end destination faster.
 It puts the investor on the financial fast track.
 Here’s why:

 Real estate keeps an investor financially disciplined